Has the Pandemic made you think about a Gap Year or an Extended Holiday in 2021?

 Number one is your finances.
 You won’t come to Bali to get a traditional job to work at through your gap year, the visas here don’t allow for that.
 Either have enough money saved or have income you can make online to support you.

 Secondly figure out which type of visa will suit you best for what you plan to do and how long you plan to stay.

 Thirdly sort out insurance and read your PDS carefully!

 From there make your decisions about schooling, make sure you have plenty of validity on your passport and talk to other people who have been there and done that….and of course checkout the Bali Buddies website/ app and social channels for tons of useful tips, things to do and all of the latest Bali news.

-At this stage we have no plans to leave, it’s home and why we didn’t consider moving back to Australia during COVID.
-If 2020 has taught us anything though we never know what the future holds, so I always keep an open mind about the future.
-For now I’m more than happy to continue calling Sanur home.
+At this stage we have no plans to leave, it’s home and why we didn’t consider moving back to Australia when COVID-19 first came last year.
+If 2020 has taught us anything, though we never know what the future holds, I always keep an open mind about the future.
+For now, I’m more than happy to continue calling Sanur home.

 Follow Bali Buddies @balibuddies or learn more about Karlie and her Family, expats living in Bali, here.